bob123456678/TrainControl/Readme.md

 Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to fully automate a layout.
-Layout and locomotive information is automatically downloaded from the CS2/CS3, with some layout limitations on the CS3 (see below).
+Layout and locomotive information is automatically downloaded from the CS2/CS3, currently with some layout limitations on the CS3 (see below).

 ![UI screenshot: locomotive control](assets/interface7.png?raw=true)